Checkpoint and Level End

 We can set the LastCheckpointName whenever the player collides with a checkpoint - it doesn't have to be only when the player collides with a door.
 To do this:

-Add an event to the newly-created collision relationshp
+2. Add an event to the newly-created collision relationship

-The code above sets the LastCheckpointName to the name of the collided checkpoint, but this will ony apply when the screen changes or is restarted.
-The code above resets the LastCheckpointName whenever colliding with a door, so this checkpoint will only apply whenever the screen is restarted.
-Typically this would happen when the player dies.
+The OnPlayerVsEndOfLevelCollided resets the LastCheckpointName whenever colliding with a door, so this checkpoint will apply whenever the screen changes.
+The OnPlayerListVsCheckpointListCollided sets the LastCheckpointName to the name of the collided checkpoint, but this will only apply when the screen is restarted.
+Typically, this would happen when the player dies.

 Player death can be handled in a variety of ways, such as by collision with a TileShapeCollection, or even with a hotkey to test death.
 Regardless, the way to restart the screen is by calling this.RestartScreen().